AndyYang80/linregasm/README.md

 ## Ecosystem

+As of January 2022, there are functions and packages which contain tools for linear regression evaluation such as `plot()` in base R, or `autoplot()` in `ggfortify`, which generate evaluation plots.
-As of January 2022, there are no other packages that we have found which explicitly evaluate the assumptions made by linear regression.
-The LR_assumption_test package seeks to fill in this gap and build upon existing python packages.
-This package aggregates the functions offered by scikit-learn, statsmodels, scipy.stats, matplotlib and more, seeking to build upon them for the purpose of evaluating linear regression models.
+Additionally, there are many linear regression reporting tools contained in packages such as `broom`, which tidies and reports linear regression statistics.
+The linregasm package seeks to build upon existing R packages, and to incorporate additional statistical tests that were not previously present.
+This package aggregates the functions offered by base R, broom, and more, seeking to build upon them for the purpose of evaluating linear regression models.
 This is intended to make it more accessible for users to access the functionality of the previously mentioned packages, as well as improve the clarity of results.

 ## Contributing